 FAQ

-Touring musician.
 Practical musicianship: melody, harmony, structure, parts, and intent.
-This page covers how lessons work, what to buy, and what progress looks like.
+This page covers how lessons run, what you need to start, and what progress actually looks like.

 What mindset gets results?

 Treat music like skill-building, not talent-testing.
-We pick a target, measure it, and iterate.
+We pick a target, diagnose the bottleneck, then design small reps that compound.
 Consistency beats intensity.
-Small reps compound.

 Getting started